rahulrai-in/fast-track-istio/fast-track-istio/installation/step2.md

   profile: demo
 EOF`{{execute}}

-Let's check the health of Istio control plane services now available on our cluster.

-`kubectl get pods -n istio-system`{{execute}}

-You can check the services deployed by the operator as well by executing the following command.
+You can check the services deployed by the operator by executing the following command.

 `kubectl get svc -n istio-system`{{execute}}

+Let's check the health of Istio control plane resources (pods, deployment, services) deployed on our cluster.

+watch -n .5 kubectl get pods,deploy,svc -o wide -n istio-system{{execute}}

+Once all the resources are running, press "CTRL+C" to exit the watch.

+Let's explore how we can customize the installation next.